CertifiedCallatic/vectorator/README.md

 # vectorator

 ### Important Installation Instructions ###
-1. Update (May 22, 2019): I believe my issue with Bluehost has been resolved.
-So the program should work again WITHOUT having local copies of the .csv and .txt files.

-2. In order for Vector to read the news you will need to install feedparser.
+1. In order for Vector to read the news you will need to install feedparser.
 This command should do the trick:

       'pip install feedparser' (though some installed it using: 'py -3 -m pip install feedparser')

-3. You MUST be using the latest version of the SDK.
+2. You MUST be using the latest version of the SDK.
 There are installation notes here:

      https://forums.anki.com/t/vector-sdk-v0-6-0-alpha-release-notes-april-30-2019/33455